 Soft skills are less easily measurable and include a range of coping skills, behavioural aspects, and people skills.
 These can be learned both through experience and in some cases, such as with management styles, through training.
 Find out more about soft skills in our soft skills glossary article.

-So, soft skills vs hard skills: which are more important when hiring?
+So, soft skills versus hard skills: which are more important when hiring?

 This is an ongoing question amongst hiring managers and those involved in recruitment.
 Certainly, it would be unwise to hire an Architect who has no experience in designing architecture.
 Therefore, a certain level of hard skills will be necessary for most positions.